jiabowang/GAPIT/README.md

 We also recommend the integrated development environment RStudio which is also freely available at [http://www.rstudio.com](http://www.rstudio.com).

-## Installing GAPIT3
+## Installing GAPIT

-GAPIT3 can currently be installed in several ways.
+GAPIT can currently be installed in several ways.

 - From source on the internet
 - From GitHub